tytydraco/yessleep/out/Has_anyone_seen_my_boyfriend_Steve_He_left_a_strange_voicemail_Part_2.md

 I burst out the front door and didn't breathe easy again until I was safely back home.

 The tape was so flipping weird, man.
-I'm not sure if it's connected to why Steve and Geg went missing, though.
-Luckily, I happen to have a VHS to digital recording device, [so I can link a recording of it](https://drive.google.com/file/d/1WY0BTWL-K2rRzhwEqfVl7UwQXLGe0AL7/view?usp=drivesdk) so that and you can see it for yourself! :)
+I'm not sure if it's connected to why Steve and Greg went missing, though.
+Luckily, I happen to have a VHS to digital recording device, [so I can link a recording of it](https://drive.google.com/file/d/1WY0BTWL-K2rRzhwEqfVl7UwQXLGe0AL7/view?usp=drivesdk) so that and you can see it for yourself!
+I hope it's not illegal for me to share it.

 Ugh...
 I'm just missing Steve a lot rn.
 Steve.
 If you're out there.
 I'm hugging you hard!